kritig09/kritig09/README.md

 - 👀 I’m interested in learning new things, solving problems for human beings and creating useful yet simple technology.
-- 🗨️ Ask me anything about Python, Web Development or Database Management systems.
+- 🗨️ Ask me anything about Python, Web Development,Data structures or Database Management systems.
 I will be happy to help!
 - 🌱 I’m currently learning Django, Machine Learning among other cool stuff.😎